 - Or place leftovers on a baking tray and reheat at the cooking temperature for 15-20 minutes until piping hot throughout.
 Add some fresh vegan cheese, if liked, before reheating.

 - Need more portions or simply larger servings?
-Just double the recipe.
+Just double or treble the recipe.

 - Sweet potatoes are great with this recipe.
 I often prepare a mix of white and sweet potato wedges.